MicrosoftDocs/win32/desktop-src/medfound/how-to-set-the-playback-stop-time-.md

 ---
-Description: 'This topic describes how to set a stop time for playback when using the Media Session.' ms.assetid: 'B8BA2154-2824-4573-AE71-853EB8AB911D'
+Description: This topic describes how to set a stop time for playback when using the Media Session. ms.assetid: B8BA2154-2824-4573-AE71-853EB8AB911D
-title: How to Set the Playback Stop Time
+title: How to Set the Playback Stop Time ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows
+ms.technology: desktop
 ---

 # How to Set the Playback Stop Time